Thinking About Applying for a FAD Grant?

 FAD Program Manager

 (202) 383-9005 - Ext.
 323

-The American Sociological Association (ASA) invites submissions for the Fund for the Advancement of the Discipline (FAD) awards.
-Supported by the ASA and the National Science Foundation (NSF), the goal of this program is to nurture the development of scientific knowledge by funding small, groundbreaking research initiatives and other important scientific research activities such as conferences.
+The American Sociological Association (ASA) invites submissions for the last round of the Fund for the Advancement of the Discipline (FAD).
+The goal of this program is to nurture the development of scientific knowledge by funding small, groundbreaking research initiatives and other important scientific research activities such as conferences.
 FAD awards scholars with “seed money" for innovative research that has the potential for challenging the discipline, stimulating new lines of research, and creating new networks of scientific collaboration.
 The award is intended to provide opportunities for substantive and methodological breakthroughs, broaden the dissemination of scientific knowledge, and provide leverage for acquisition of additional research funds.
 The ASA encourages submissions from individuals who are early in their careers, at community colleges, or based at other institutions without extensive support for research, as well as collaborations with 2-year institutions.

 Proposals are reviewed for scientific merit and the importance of the proposed research project.
 Within this context, specific evaluation criteria include the following elements: